(Mouseover any identifier to decode)

 I renewed my TMC assignment after one year but then a bid for Quality Assurance, a true office job, came up and I won it.
 In many ways that may have been my most satisfying year.
 I got to interact with staff and management in an entirely different way than as a controller and even as a TMC.
 The job itself actually made me a better controller in the simple fact that it made me spruce up my phraseology significantly.
 I served as acting QA manager for a while, too, which helped with the exposure.

-During that time the FAA decided to abandon the MPP (Merit Promotion Program, which we euphemistically but accurately referred to as “man previously picked”) and institute something called the Supervisory Identification and Development Program (SIDP).
-There were several phases of the program candidates had to undergo.
-The first was a peer assessment, in which you got some (I’ve forgotten the number) of your friends to complete a standardized questionnaire.
+In the meantime, in 1988 the FAA decided to abandon the MPP (Merit Promotion Program, which we euphemistically but accurately referred to as “man previously picked”) and institute a process called the Supervisory Identification and Development Program (SIDP).
+It was announced with an opening date of 13 October 1988 (from recently uncovered document, SIDP-89-1) There were several phases of the program candidates had to undergo.
+The first was a Peer Assessment, in which you got some (I’ve forgotten the number) of your friends to complete a standardized questionnaire.

-The second part was a management assessment, which although you might suspect I would fail miserably, I managed to get some good marks out of a couple of managers, most importantly, the last three for whom I’d worked.
-Upon successful completion you went to the Regional Office for an interview.
+The second part was a Supervisory Assessment, which although you might suspect I would fail miserably, I managed to get some good marks out of a couple of managers, most importantly, the last three for whom I’d worked.
+Upon successful completion a candidate was scheduled to travel to the Regional Office for a Skills Based Interview.
 They brought in managers from throughout the region so that no one you knew would be on the panel.
 Toward that end, I believe they were successful in making it as objective as was possible.

-I think there might have been as many as a half dozen positions filled from the EFC list when they yanked the SIDP program altogether.
+My records indicate that I bid on at least a dozen openings filled from the EFC list over the next few years.
+However, by 1993 they yanked the SIDP program altogether.
 All that time and money for what had the potential to be a good program and they essentially went back to Man Previously Picked.
 My guess is too many truly promising candidates made it through, who, at the same time didn’t fit the good old boy profile of yes man.
-I imagine it also weeded out some good old boys who weren’t smart enough to be actual good management candidates.
+I imagine it also weeded out some good old boys who weren’t smart enough to be actual good management candidates (“good” in the sense of promoting agency goals regardless of merit, not actual, you know, good managers).
 The agency’s one shot at a worthwhile program—Epic Fail.

 I was eligible to renew for a second term in QA, although I bid a job in Airspace & Procedures.
 That would have been another conspicuous checkmark on my CV, but somehow I wasn’t selected.
 Although I got along well with the manager, I suspect there may have been some personalities at play (about which I had no notion or intuition—I only speculate about it from conversations I had years later with some of the parties).
+Given that I’d already been successful in interviewing for two other high profile jobs, as well as demonstrated outstanding staff performance over the previous two years, I’m confident that I was not the problem.
 That kind of let the air out of my sails so I opted to go back to the boards.

 I picked the South Area, for something new.
 The two high sectors were old friends, so it was just a recert for them, and South Departures was just West Departures turned 90°, so that was almost a recert.
 The BOONE sector (MDW arrivals) was much like STQ, so it was pretty much a recert, as well.
 The two wing sectors took about a shift (including breaks—what does that tell you?).